- Hardware Information

 Reserved Instance modifications are processed as soon as possible but may take as long as two hours.
 If the modification succeeds, the new capacity reservation becomes effective immediately and the new pricing benefit starts applying to matching instance usage at the beginning of the current hour.
 For example, if your Reserved Instance is successfully modified at 11:15, the new capacity reservation starts applying at 11:15 but the pricing benefit will apply retroactively to matching instance usage starting from 11:00.
 (However, if you request to modify your Reserved Instances in the last hour of a month, your changes become effective in the first hour of the next month.)

 Yes.
 When you purchase a Reserved Instance you specify the Availability Zone in which you want to reserve that instance.
 In order to use that Reserved Instance, you need to ensure that you launch your instance in that same Availability Zone.
 Additionally, you can purchase a Reserved Instance in an Availability Zone where you already have a running instance, and the Reserved Instance will automatically get applied to that existing instance.

 No, you cannot cancel your Reserved Instance and the one-time payment is not refundable.
-However, if you are using Light or Medium Utilization Reserved Instance, you can choose not to run or entirely stop using your instance at any time, at which point you will not incur any further usage charges.
+However, if you are using Medium Utilization Reserved Instance, you can choose not to run or entirely stop using your instance at any time, at which point you will not incur any further usage charges.
 If you are using a Heavy Utilization Reserved Instance, you will continue to pay for every hour during your Reserved Instance term regardless of your usage.

 A Reserved Instance is activated once your one-time payment has successfully been authorized.
 You can follow the status of your Reserved Instance on the AWS Account Activity page.